MicroYY/VisualHull-1/README.md

 # Future Work?

 1. add texture?
-2. the parameters of the camera is unknow?
+2. the parameters of the cameras is unknown?
 3. *GPU acceleated reconstruction?*